Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 - Sleeve length: Should reach to the elbow.

-- Total length: For children 5–10 cm above the knee.
+- Total length: For children, 5–10 cm above the knee.

-Example: A German DFB edition football jersey with an adjustable waist fits like a glove.
+ExampleA German national football jersey from the DFB edition with an adjustable waist fits perfectly.

 Chapter 4: Design Trends 2025 – Between Tradition and Rebellion

-4.1 Retro revival
+4.1 Retro Revival

 - Vintage logos: Old club emblems on modern cuts.